Affiliate links on Android Authority may earn us a commission. Learn more.

 How to calibrate your Apple Watch for optimal performance

 Fitness trackers are only useful if they’re accurately tracking.
-Luckily, the Apple Watch is one of the more accurate devices you can count on (pun intended).
-Still, you want to be sure that you’re going to get the best stats possible when you add a workout to your Apple Watch and get moving.
+Luckily, the Apple Watch is one of the more accurate smartwatches you can count on (pun intended).
+Still, you want to be sure you’ll get the best stats possible when you add a workout to your Apple Watch and get moving.
 Find out how to calibrate your Apple Watch to ensure it’s performing at its peak.

 QUICK ANSWER